RobertoPrevato/flask-three-template/README.md

 ## CRUD architecture
 The branch spa-humbular includes a strategy to implement SPA administrative sides with CRUD functionalities.
-To create a working example, the user management feature has been used.
+As a working example, the user management feature has been used.

 ![crud-architecture](http://ugrose.com/content/demos/humbular/images/crud-architecture.gif)

+For detailed information, refer to the [dedicated wiki page](https://github.com/RobertoPrevato/flask-three-template/wiki/CRUD-architecture-for-SPA).